Ukrainian People's Army: War of Independence

+After the Directorate's rise to power, on 25 November 1918 the new government issued an order for general mobilization, and by December the army reached its peak at an estimated 100,000 recruits.
+In order to prevent inflitration by Bolshevik agitators, only people who recognized the authority of Ukrainian People's Republic were accepted into the ranks of the army.
+Nevertheless, Communist propaganda had a great influence on its personnel, leading to mass desertions.
+Due to this factor, along with the absence of a long-term mobilization plan, as well as lack of supplies and equipment, soldiers were poorly motivated, and units had a hard time with attracting new recruits.
+At the same time, mobilizatio efforts were much more successful in areas which had previously suffered from Bolshevik terror.

 In January 1919, Ukraine declared war on Soviet Russia, after the latter established a provisional government in Kharkiv, proclaiming the Ukrainian Soviet Socialist Republic.
 Simultaneously, the West Ukrainian People's Republic had taken Lviv, thereby beginning a war with the Second Polish Republic.
 In January 1919, the Ukrainian People's Republic and the West Ukrainian People's Republic united, but their institutions continued to function separately.
 By July West Ukrainian People's Republic had been completely occupied by Polish forces, and Kiev by Soviet forces.
 Symon Petlyura became the commander in chief of the new Ukrainian Army, which improved its order and discipline.
 Special inspectors with wide authority were introduced, similar to Bolshevik commissars.
 The army grew as 35,000 soldiers of central Ukraine were joined by 50,000 Galicians.
 Having this force, the army of the UNR launched a successful campaugn against Kiev and Odessa in August 1919.
 But eventually the united armies suffered severe casualties, fighting simultaneously against the Polish army, Denikin's Whites and the Bolsheviks.
 An epidemic of spotted fever contributed to this defeat.
 Therefore, Ukraine signed an armistice with the Entente and later with Poland in May 1919.

 After failing to capture Kiev on their own, the Ukrainian army signed the Treaty of Warsaw with Poland, in April 1920.
 Under the treaty, Ukrainian forces fought side by side with Polish forces against Soviet Russia and other Ukrainian 'Red' movements (Denikin, the Germans and the Entente had long since been expelled from Ukraine).
+However, despite the alliance, Polish command prevented 15,000 soldiers of the former Red Galician Army from joining the Ukrainian force, and put obstacles to the mobilization of locals in Podolia.
+In some cases, Ukrainian troops resorted to taking hostages from among relatives of deserted recruits.
 Following a decisive failure in the Kiev offensive, Ukrainian presence only decreased in the seesaw Polish-Soviet war.
 Finally, Soviet Russia and Poland signed the Treaty of Riga on March 18, 1921, ending the war.
 The small remnants of the Ukrainian People's Army either resorted to guerrilla warfare or joined the Polish Army.